 - Refrigerators: Full-sized refrigerators are not permitted in the residence halls.

-- Refunds: Students should refer to the refund policy stated elsewhere in this booklet related to room and board charges for those withdrawing from the University.
+- Refunds: Students should refer to the refund policy related to room and board charges for those withdrawing from the University.

 - Roof & Basement/Boiler Areas: Boiler rooms and roof areas are OFF LIMITS at all times.
 No antenna or aerial attachment may be made on the roof of any University residence.
 The basements of Riverside Apartments are prohibited as living quarters.